Teddy guinea pigs are an adorable alternative to other guinea pig breeds.

 You have to try and see what works best for your furry friend.

-Timothy hay not only contains fiber, but also some enriching nutrition such as calcium and proteins.
+Timothy hay not only contains fiber but also calcium and proteins.

-This is the single best food resource for your teddy pig.
+This is the single best food resource for your teddy guinea pig.

 So, what should you do?